 The Board established the graduation rate standard of 90%.
-Schools will be considered as having achieved AYP if they meet or exceed the standard or if they have made improvement toward the standard.
+Schools will be considered as having achieved AYP if they have made at least a 2% improvement toward the standard.

 Idaho will first determine whether each school met the 90% target or improved its graduation rate over the previous year.